QuantEcon/book-networks-public/_sources/ch_intro.md

 ### International trade in crude oil 2019

-We begin by loading a NetworkX directed graph object the represents the international trade in crude oil.
+We begin by loading a `NetworkX` directed graph object that represents international trade in crude oil.

 ```{code-cell}
 DG = ch1_data["crude_oil"]
 ```

-Next we transform the data to prepare it for display as a sankey diagram.
+Next we transform the data to prepare it for display as a Sankey diagram.

 ```{code-cell}
 nodeid = {}